cs320-wisc/f22/p1/README.md

 4. go to `http://YOUR_IP_ADDRESS:2020/` in the browser (sign in, if prompted)

+Jupyter should still be running from when you started it during lab, but if it's not, you can start it again with the following:

+`nohup python3 -m jupyterlab --no-browser --ip=0.0.0.0 --port=2020 &`

 5. enter the `f22` > `p1` directory (expand the folder icon on the left of the screen if you don't see these directories)

 6. click to create a new `Python 3 (ipykernel)` notebook